Joepolymath/base-ts-server/README.md

 ## Usage

-To run the AWAROME server in dev mode, use the following command:
+To run the server in dev mode, use the following command:

 ```bash
 pnpm dev